 Race Relations, Cross Cultural Understanding, and Human Rights

-The Tri-County Regional School Board recognizes the demands and reality of living in a diverse and pluralistic society.
+The Tri-County Regional Centre for Education recognizes the demands and reality of living in a diverse and pluralistic society.
 The Board recognizes the importance of ensuring students of all origins and social contexts have the opportunity to experience schooling that is based on the belief in the inherent dignity and fundamental rights and freedoms of the individual, that promotes understanding and harmony between the members of the school community, that encourages social responsibility and that challenges prejudice and discrimination, whether based on fact or perception of: race, appearance, age, belief system, values, ability/disability, illness, family status/structures, sex, gender, sexual orientation, ethnic, national or aboriginal origin, culture, language(s) spoken, and socio-economic status, or any other prohibited grounds as included in the Canadian Human Rights Act 2002 and/or the NS Human Rights Act 1991.

 View our documents available for download by clicking the button below.